Stirling-Tools/Stirling-Tools.github.io/docs/AI/Self-Hosting-the-AI-Engine.md

 The engine volume stores document data and saved AI settings.
 Use a local directory or Docker volume.

+If Stirling PDF does not run in the same Compose file, set `aiEngine.enabled` and `aiEngine.url` the way you configure the rest of the server; see the [AI Settings Reference](./AI-Settings-Reference.md).
+The shared secret is always an environment variable.

 ## Step 2: Start and verify

 1. Run `docker compose up -d`.
 2. Check the engine with `docker compose exec stirling-pdf-engine curl -fsS http://localhost:5001/health`.
-3. Sign in as an administrator and open **Admin Settings → AI** to check the connection and provider settings.
+3. Sign in as an administrator and open **Settings → AI → AI Engine**. **Run your own engine** should be selected, and **Status** shows whether the engine is reachable.
 4. Attach a PDF to the assistant and ask a question about it to verify document search.

 Restart Stirling PDF after changing the engine URL or enabling AI.
 After rotating the shared secret, restart both services and re-save the AI settings.